XP Inc (XP) Stock Price and Analyst Predictions - News Heater

 XP) stock’s latest price update

-XP Inc (NASDAQ: XP)’s stock price has decreased by -1.12 compared to its previous closing price of 24.10.
-However, the company has seen a -0.38% decrease in its stock price over the last five trading sessions.
+XP Inc (NASDAQ: XP)’s stock price has plunge by -3.16relation to previous closing price of 25.34.
+Nevertheless, the company has seen a 2.98% surge in its stock price over the last five trading sessions.
 Seeking Alpha reported 2023-11-13 that XP Inc. (NASDAQ:XP ) Q3 2023 Earnings Conference Call November 13, 2023 5:00 PM ET Company Participants Antonio Guimaraes – Investor Relations Thiago Maffra – Chief Executive Officer Bruno Constantino – Chief Financial Officer Conference Call Participants Jorge Kuri – Morgan Stanley Mario Pierry – Bank of America Tito Labarta – Goldman Sachs Gabriel Gusan – Citi Eduardo Rosman – BTG Thiago Batista – UBS Neha Agarwala – HSBC Geoffrey Elliott – Autonomous Research Yuri Fernandes – JPMorgan Antonio Guimaraes Good evening, everyone.
 I’m Antonio Guimaraes, Investor Relations at XP.

 XP’s Market Performance

-XP Inc (XP) has seen a -0.38% fall in stock performance for the week, with a 8.86% gain in the past month and a -4.41% plunge in the past quarter.
-The volatility ratio for the week is 3.94%, and the volatility levels for the past 30 days are at 3.82% for XP.
-The simple moving average for the last 20 days is 2.90% for XP stock, with a simple moving average of 18.93% for the last 200 days.
+XP Inc (XP) has seen a 2.98% rise in stock performance for the week, with a 4.83% gain in the past month and a -7.22% plunge in the past quarter.
+The volatility ratio for the week is 4.83%, and the volatility levels for the past 30 days are at 3.68% for XP.
+The simple moving average for the past 20 days is 4.47% for XP’s stock, with a 20.79% simple moving average for the past 200 days.

 Analysts’ Opinion of XP